shivssm/Redux/README.md

 ----------------------------------------------------------------------
 🧑🏻‍💻Dispatch action from store
 ----------------------------------
--For dispatching any action, we have to use store.dispatch method and then we pass our action object with type property (which is the action name) and payload property (in which we can pas data related to action).
+- For dispatching any action, we have to use store.dispatch method and then we pass our action object with type property (which is the action name) and payload property (in which we can pas data related to action).
 --------------------------------------------------------------------
 store.dispatch({ type: "ADD_TASK", payload: { task: "Add new task"} });
 --------------------------------------------------------------------